centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

                                directive in the :ref:`hostgroup definition <obj_def_hostgroup>`.
 _`HOSTGROUPMEMBERS` :sup:`5`   A comma-separated list of all hosts that belong to either 1) the hostgroup name passed as an on-demand macro argument or
                                2) the primary hostgroup associated with the current host (if not used in the context of an on-demand macro).
-_`HOSTGROUPNOTES` :sup:`5`     The notes associated with either 1) the hostgroup name passed as an on-demand macro argument or 2) the primary hostgroup
-                               associated with the current host (if not used in the context of an on-demand macro).
-This value is taken from the notes directive in the :ref:`hostgroup definition <obj_def_hostgroup>`.
-_`HOSTGROUPNOTESURL` :sup:`5`  The notes URL associated with either 1) the hostgroup name passed as an on-demand macro argument or 2) the primary
-                               hostgroup associated with the current host (if not used in the context of an on-demand macro).
-This value is taken from the notes_url directive in the :ref:`hostgroup definition <obj_def_hostgroup>`.
-_`HOSTGROUPACTIONURL` :sup:`5` The action URL associated with either 1) the hostgroup name passed as an on-demand macro argument or 2) the primary
-                               hostgroup associated with the current host (if not used in the context of an on-demand macro).
-This value is taken from the action_url directive in the :ref:`hostgroup definition <obj_def_hostgroup>`.
 ============================== =========================================================================================================================

 Service Macros